Saturday, February 28, 2009

 This Day in French History (Birth of Talleyrand, Machiavellian Statesman)

 February 2, 1754—Observers of the Continental diplomatic scene believed, watching his machinations, that he had nine lives, but Charles Maurice Talleyrand-Perigord began the only one actually allotted to human beings as the scion of a family of nobles.
-Physically lame, he had demonstrated, by the time he breathed his last 84 years later, perhaps the most remarkable political and moral nimbleness of any politician of his time.

-Someone, I heard it said in a spate of dark jesting, that the only creature that would survive a nuclear apocalypse would be the cockroach.
+Somewhere, I heard it said in a spate of dark jesting, that the only creature that would survive a nuclear apocalypse would be the cockroach.
 Well, in his amazing survival instincts, Talleyrand might have been the closest human equivalent of the cockroach.

-At first, I thought that Talleyrand’s longevity might have been surpassed by the Soviet Union’s V.M.
-Molotov, who lived to age 96.
-But most of the Communist diplomat’s career was spent in the service of Joseph Stalin, and once removed from power by Nikita Khruschev who had the good sense to live quietly in retirement as something of a U.S.S.R. “nonperson.”
+But most of the Communist diplomat’s career was spent in the service of Joseph Stalin, and once removed from power by Nikita Khrushchev, he had the good sense to live quietly in retirement as something of a U.S.S.R. “nonperson.”

-Consider the following different masters he served:
+Consider the following different masters Talleyrand served:

 * His aristocratic parents sloughed him off on the Catholic Church once they became convinced he was not made for their life.